litecart/litecart/STANDARD.md

     echo '<p>Hello World!</br />' .
 PHP_EOL
        .
 'This is a new row</p>';

-  For emails and HTTP headers we use Windows style Carriage Return + Line Feed (CRLF) \r\n for new lines because the standard tells us to.
+  For emails and HTTP headers we always use Windows style Carriage Return + Line Feed (CRLF) \r\n for new lines because the standard tells us to.

     Content-Type: text/plain\r\n